mozilla/data-docs/cookbooks/crash_pings.md

 ```

 The more specific these filters, the faster it can be pulled.
-The fields can be filtered on by either value or a callable.
+The fields can be filtered by either value or a callable.
 For example, a version and date range can be specified from the
 `v5758` and `dates`lambdas below: